SixAppeal/wpi-suite-tm-docs/md/manage_tasks.md

 1. You can also click the button labeled "View" located next to the "Associate" button to view the selected requirement
      * Clicking this button will take you to the specific requirement listed in Requirement Manager

+### Adding a Category
+A task can be organized and categorized with other tasks by using a color

+1. Click the drop down menu labeled "Category" (By default the category selected is white)
+     * This will display all the colors available to choose

+1. Click the color you wish to use with the task
+     * This will display the selected color in the box provided

+1. The selected color will appear on the left side of the task card seen in a stage column

 ### Commenting on a Task
 Users can comment on a task in the edit view as well and see any comments that a task has